ewenementh/code_injection/README.md

-Every program is for learning purpose
+Scripts just for learning and curiosity purposes